EmmaEwert/KITTY/docs/manual/tutorial.rst

 ``GridController``'s ``Update`` method again with ``enabled = true;``

-We fetch the ``Sign`` component through ``collider.GetComponentInParent<Sign>()`` because KITTY automatically adds one or more child colliders based on a tile's collision shapes to instantiated prefabs.
+We fetch the ``Sign`` component through ``collider.GetComponentInParent<Sign>()`` because KITTY automatically adds one or more child ``Collider``s – based on a tile's Collision Shapes – to instantiated prefabs.

-Back to Tiled; we need to make sure our sign tile has the Type "Sign", and has a full-tile collision shape.
-You can add a default ``string`` Custom Property named "Text", as well; its value will be used as sign text if you don't give a sign a specific text.
+Back to Tiled; we need to make sure our sign tile has the **Type** :guilabel:`Sign`, and has a full-tile Collision Shape.
+You can add a default ``string`` Custom Property named **Text**, as well;
+its value will be used as sign text if you don't give a sign a specific text.

 .. figure:: images/tutorial-sign-properties.png
 	:align: center

+	Properties for :guilabel:`Sign` tile

 If you have several different sign tiles you want to use, just repeat the process for all of them.

-Now, add as many Tile Object Signs as you want to your tilemap, and add or change their "Text" Custom Property individually.
+Now, add as many Tile Object Signs as you want to your tilemap, and add or change their **Text** Custom Property individually.

 .. figure:: images/tutorial-unity-signs.gif
 	:align: center

+	Signs showing a text box and waiting for input

-Switch back to Unity, enter Play Mode, and walk into a sign; with a few lines of code and a single Custom Property, you're now able to interact with the game world!
+Switch back to Unity, enter **Play Mode**, and walk into a sign; with a few lines of code and a single Custom Property, you're now able to interact with the game world!

 Directional "Sign"
 ``````````````````

-Before we start animating the player, let's improve our ``Sign`` component a bit; depending on how
+Before we start animating the :guilabel:`Player`, let's improve our ``Sign`` component a bit;
-you look at it, a stationary NPC that faces the player when speaking is really just a "Directional
+depending on how you look at it, a stationary NPC that faces the :guilabel:`Player` when speaking is
-Sign".
-I went with four directional sprites of May from Pokémon FireRed/LeafGreen/FireRed.
+really just a `Directional "Sign"`.
+For my NPC, I went with four directional sprites of `May` from
+`Pokémon FireRed/LeafGreen`.

-Instead of having separate classes and prefabs for Signs and stationary NPCs, we can just make our
+Instead of having separate classes and prefabs for :guilabel:`Sign`s and stationary NPCs, we can
-``Sign`` component face the player if it has different tiles, or `frames`, for the four directions:
+just make our ``Sign`` component face the :guilabel:`Player` if it has different frames for the four
+directions.

 .. code-block:: c#
 	:caption: Sign.cs